Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ### Task 0
 Print a list of integers

-:warning: Write a function that prints all integers of a list.
+:dart: Write a function that prints all integers of a list.
-- Prototype: def print_list_integer(my_list=[]):
+:white_check_mark: Prototype: def print_list_integer(my_list=[]):
-- [x] Format: one integer per line.
+:white_check_mark: Format: one integer per line.
 See example
-- [x] You are not allowed to import any module
+:white_check_mark: You are not allowed to import any module
-- [x] You can assume that the list only contains integers
+:white_check_mark: You can assume that the list only contains integers
-- [x] You are not allowed to cast integers into strings
+:white_check_mark: You are not allowed to cast integers into strings
-- [x] You have to use str.format() to print integer
+:white_check_mark: You have to use str.format() to print integer

 Example:
 ```